guildai/guild.ai/pages/guides/workflow.md

   left and top of the view.

-- When you click a line, TensorBoard shows the associated run details below the coorindates plot.
+- When you click a line, TensorBoard shows the associated run details below the coordinates plot.

 - You can highlight runs associated with specific ranges along each axis.
 Click-and-drag your cursor on each vertical axis for the range you want to highlight.

 Note the values along the **test_accuracy** vertical axis.
-Click the run with the higest value for **test_accuracy** and note the corresponding value in **train_accuracy**.
+Click the run with the highest value for **test_accuracy** and note the corresponding value in **train_accuracy**.
 The run is highly overfit.